 g) money-changing service.

-Continue reading “Legislative Update: MAS Payment Services Bill introduced in Parliament”
+Continue reading “Legislative Update: MAS Payment Services Act and fintech”

 Updated: Cryptocurrency and digital token exchanges may be market operators or digital payment token exchange

 Cryptocurrency and digital token exchanges (“Token Exchanges”) which allow the trading and exchange of any token which are “capital markets products”, that is securities, shares, bonds, debentures, units in collective investment schemes, regulated under the SFA would likely be deemed to be market operators: see Case Study 6 of the Guide to Digital Token Offerings issued on 14 November 2017, revised on 30 November 2018 (the “DTO Guide”).

 Token Exchanges which do not allow trading of any capital markets products regulated under the SFA would not be deemed market operators.
 However, the Monetary Authority of Singapore (“MAS”) will regulate such exchanges which allow trading of cryptocurrency and digital payment tokens (or virtual currencies) that are not security tokens under a proposed new Payments Services Act (“PSA“): see analysis of the Payment Services Bill here.